sparolab/solid/README.md

 </div>

 ## NEWS
+* [August, 2024] Now, the PyICP-SOLiD-SLAM's code is released!!
 * [August, 2024] The SOLiD is added in [awesome-lidar-place-recognition](https://github.com/hogyun2/awesome-lidar-place-recognition)!!
 * [August, 2024] Now, the SOLiD code is released!!
 * [July, 2024] SOLiD is accepted in RA-L!!